States Where Nurse Practitioners Can Open Their Own Practice

 Leverage Social Media

-Join entrepreneur groups and network with other independent nurse practitioners.
-You’ll be surprised at how much you can learn from other NPs.
+Join entrepreneur groups and network with other NPs and healthcare professionals.
+You’ll be surprised at how much you can learn.

 Marketing

-Marketing your practice may feel foreign to you, but if no one knows you’re available, how can you provide care?
-Network with people in your area and let them know about your practice and anything that makes it different.
-Consider making YouTube videos to spread the word about your practice.
+Marketing your practice may feel foreign to you, but how can you provide care if no one knows you’re in business?
+Network with people in your area and tell them about your practice and what makes it unique.
+Consider these marketing options to spread the word about your practice:

 Infrastructure

-As you’re developing your business, remember you’ll need a competent medical biller and coder, an accountant, and an attorney.
+As you develop your business, remember that you’ll need a medical biller and coder, an accountant, and an attorney.
 You’ll also want to find reliable medical suppliers.
+Internal processes and procedures are equally important.
+How will you gather and share medical information?
+Will you e-prescribe or use a paper-based service?
+These are just a few questions to consider.

 Mentor